AnjinIsmail/Portfolio/README.md

 ### When the user clicks on the images of the application, taken to that deployed application, they are presented with GitHub Repo and Github Deployed App.
 ### When the user resizes the page or view the site on various screens and devices, they are presented with a responsive layout that adpots to their viewport

+### Issue: my contact information form is not yet active.

 ### Deployed Application:https://anjinismail.github.io/Portfolio/

 ### Screenshots